djangulo/go-espeak/README.md

 There is a live demo of its usage at <a rel="noopener noreferrer" target="_blank" href="https://go-espeak-demo.djangulo.com">https://go-espeak-demo.djangulo.com</a>, source code in [examples/demo](https://github.com/djangulo/go-espeak/tree/main/examples/demo).

+Sub-package `native` contains a mostly C implementation, minimizing the amount of Go used.
+This implementation is slightly faster than the go implementation, with the inconvenience of being a black box from the input to the `.wav`.

 ## Requirements

 - Go >= 1.15 with `cgo` support